pallix/tikkba/README.md

 # Tikkba

-Tikkba is Clojure library for the creation and the dynamic modification of SVG documents.
+Tikkba is a Clojure library for the creation and the dynamic modification of SVG documents.
 It wraps the Apache Batik library and provides functions to create SVG images with the Clojure-based SVG DSL of the Analemma library.